pooja160904/Infosys_Intern/README.md

 ## Features

--  Sentiment Analysis:** Automatically analyze the sentiment of incoming support tickets to prioritize and handle them effectively.
+-  🤔Sentiment Analysis:** Automatically analyze the sentiment of incoming support tickets to prioritize and handle them effectively.
--  Issue Escalation:** Identify and escalate critical issues to the appropriate teams for faster resolution.
+-  📈Issue Escalation:** Identify and escalate critical issues to the appropriate teams for faster resolution.
--  Response Automation:** Generate intelligent and contextually relevant responses to common support queries.
+-  🤖Response Automation:** Generate intelligent and contextually relevant responses to common support queries.
--  Email Integration:** Streamlined email handling through Zapier, enabling automated email parsing, ticket creation, and notifications.
+-  📧Email Integration:** Streamlined email handling through Zapier, enabling automated email parsing, ticket creation, and notifications.
--  User-Friendly App Interface:** A FastAPI-powered application with an intuitive interface for managing tickets, viewing analytics, and handling escalations.
+-  🖥️User-Friendly App Interface:** A FastAPI-powered application with an intuitive interface for managing tickets, viewing analytics, and handling escalations.

 ## Tech Stack